 Master's and PhD level graduate assistantships (GAs) can be budgeted in sponsored projects as long as they are listed as allowable costs in the program guidelines.
-To budget for an assistantship, you must include both the stipend + 9% fringes and the in-state tuition + any differential fees for each semester.
-Student health insurance is optional, but strongly encouraged.
+To budget for an assistantship, you must include both the stipend + fringes and the in-state tuition + any differential fees for each semester.
 The location of each item is dispersed throughout the budget, as follows:

-- GA stipend Other Personnel - GA fringes Fringe Benefits - GA tuition remission and course differentials Other Direct Costs (G6.
-Other) - Student health insurance Other Direct Costs (G6.
+- GA stipend Other Personnel

+- GA fringes Fringe Benefits

+- GA tuition remission and course differentials Other Direct Costs (G6.
 Other)